Mosebi27/part-two/README.md

 Iadded a logoin all pages.

-new picture of my oroduct on Service page.
+new picture of my product on Service page.